 Here’s what they looked like when I got them in.
 I ordered these through Home Depot online and they are Proven Winner dwarf limelight hydrangeas in quart containers.
 My hydrangeas get about 5 hours a day of direct sunlight.

 I planted them March 2019 and they started out growing so cute and all these pretty bright green leaves sprouted fast into early summer.

 Then just about 5 months later, they looked like this!
 I know, I was astounded too.
 Just look at them!

-Every single plant bloomed and bloomed and I couldn’t believe all the pretty blooms.
+Every single plant bloomed and bloomed and I couldn’t believe all the stems that could be cut.
 I cut many of them and brought them inside and there were plenty left to cut.

 They started turning the most beautiful shade of pink by September and by October I cut a big bunch of them to bring inside.